thirdweb-dev/react/etc/react.api.md

 // Warning: (ae-internal-missing-underscore) The name "useTokenDrop" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function useTokenDrop(contractAddress?: string): TokenDrop | undefined;
+export function useTokenDrop(contractAddress: RequiredParam<string>, chain?: ChainIdOrName_2): TokenDrop | undefined;

 // @beta
 export function useTokenSupply(contract: RequiredParam<Erc20>): UseQueryResult<    {